Mek121/MeekaelMandviya.com/README.md

 ## About

-Mandviya Systems operates as a lean, AI-assisted business focused on practical execution, efficient workflows, and modern digital solutions.
+Mandviya Systems focuses on practical execution, efficient workflows, and modern digital solutions for businesses.

 Cloud migrations are approached using the industry-standard **7 Rs framework** to determine the best migration strategy for each system and workload.